Judithe Hernández: 2010s

+In the 2010s, Hernández's influence was more clearly apparent in museum acquisitions and curatorial framing, with institutions emphasizing her role in the feminist re-interpretation of cultural and religious iconography.
+Critics mentioned that the integration of Indigenous imagery and symbolix xolour relationships earmarked her as a seminal artis within the hirtory of contemporary Chicana art as well.
+Her continued involvement with Día de los Muertos programs and community art initiatives also connected those styles to ancestral history or modern urban life.

 In 2011, Hernández was among a select group of artists whose contributions to the art of Los Angeles were honored in multiple exhibitions which were part of the sweeping arts initiative known as Pacific Standard Time: Art in L.A., 1945–1980 (PST), funded by the Getty Foundation.
 In 2012 Hernández was the recipient of two major awards; the prestigious C.O.L.A.
 Fellowship (City of Los Angeles Individual Artist Fellowship) for 2013, as well as the coveted commission to create public art for the Terminus Station of Metro EXPO LINE at Colorado & 4th Street in Santa Monica by the Metropolitan Transportation Authority of Los Angeles.
 The Expo Line Downtown Santa Monica station opened on May 20, 2016.
 "The station at the edge of the continent" features 24 mosaic glass panels designed by Hernández positioned over its two-passenger platforms.
 Collectively, the panels are known at "L.A.
 Sonata" and depict the passage of the day and the seasons using a montage of cultural icons representing the cultural and ethnic diversity of Los Angeles.
 It is expected to be one of the most traveled light-rail lines in the U.S.